Made in the USA

 Yes.
 First paint both sides of the rusted area with POR-15; then use body filler or putty as soon as the POR-15 is dry to the touch.

 That depends on the ambient humidity (surrounding area).
 The more humid the area, the faster the dry time, which usually varies from 3 to 6 hours.
+POR-15 Dry Time Accelerator additive can be used to reduce the drying time.

 No, but if you do, remove it at once with solvent or lacquer thinner.
 If POR-15 dries on your skin, nothing will take it off, and you will 'wear' it for 3 or 4 days until natural oils and flaking skin remove it.